 Why am I writing about this in a nursing blog?
 Because this invisibility, this sidelining of lesbians like my sister and her fiancée, doesn’t only affect their family life—it extends into their health care as well.
 Neither Ellen nor Pat ever got routine women’s health care—no Pap smears, no clinical breast exams or mammograms, no routine assessment for osteoporosis risk.
-They were never hooked into the health care system by reproductive health needs, contraception, or pregnancy and childbirth, as my other sisters and I were.
+They were never hooked into the health care system by reproductive health needs, contraception, chlamydia testing or pregnancy and childbirth, as my other sisters and I were.
 They didn’t have a regular gynecologist who followed them through their reproductive years and would now advise them on preventive health care as they approached menopause.

 This isn’t unusual among lesbians; according to the CDC, many avoid getting routine health care.
 And there is evidence that lesbians may be at greater risk for some health problems.
 For example, it is known that pregnancy and breastfeeding are protective against certain cancers such as ovarian and breast.
 Many lesbians never go through pregnancy and childbirth, yet they are less likely than other women to get routine Pap tests or mammograms.
 And they live with the constant stress of social stigma and discrimination, risk factors for depression, anxiety, and heart disease.